Skip to main content

 This post is part of the NServiceBus Learning Path.

-The Batch Job Ogre
+The Batch Job Troll

-Maybe it won’t literally eat you, but it will come after your family time, your sleep, and your sanity.
+And it’s going to eat you… Ok, maybe it won’t literally eat you, but it will come after your family time, your sleep, and your sanity.
 Only the things you really care about.

-Because it’s a special kind of ogre called a batch job, and it just failed.
+It’s worse than your typical angry mountain troll.
+It’s called a batch job, and it just failed.

 🔗Lipstick on a pig